Plain English Summary

 Background and study aims

 As a child grows the shape of their foot changes, and most develop an arch in their foot.
 This doesn't always happen though, and sometimes the arch does not form, or it might be flat against the ground.
 When this happens, it is known as having flat feet.
 Unfortunately, some of these children get pain in their feet, legs or back because of their 'flat feet'.
-At the moment the researchers are not sure which is the best treatment for them, so the researchers are going to conduct a study to compare three of the most common treatments that are used today.
-Two of the treatments the researchers are going to test are different types of insoles that are put inside the child's shoe.
-The third treatment is some exercises which the researchers will give the young person along with advice on things like which type of shoes may help.
+At the moment the researchers are not sure which is the best treatment for them, so the researchers are going to conduct a study to compare two of the most common treatments that are used today.
+The first is exercise and advice about things like which types of shoes might help.
+The second is a type of insole, which is put inside the shoe.

 Who can participate?